Our laboratory is CLIA certified and contains its own blood bank, which is maintained through Carter BloodCare.

-To help assure your safety when getting blood drawn, if any of these apply to you, share appropriate information with the professional who will be collecting your blood before the procedure is performed:
+To help ensure your safety when getting blood drawn, please alert the professional collecting your blood if any of these apply to you:

 - Currently on medication that may cause prolonged bleeding (i.e., chemotherapy, blood thinners such as Coumadin (warfarin), heparin or aspirin therapy).

 - Specific draw sites that have been successful in the past

 - Previous mastectomy or axillary lymph node dissection.